 If tree skiing in Japan is high on your list, make sure you check beforehand that the resort allows it.
 A couple resorts, like Furano, don’t allow tree skiing.

 Mogul skiing or “zipperlines” as they’re referred to in Japan are immensely popular among Japanese skiers so there’s no shortage of runs to rip bumps.
 It’s actually an excellent place to try out moguls for the first time or perfect your technique, as most zipperlines are narrow and flanked by groomed terrain.
 Unlike many mogul runs in North America, you almost always have the option to bail out if you get tired.

 In Japan, chairlifts with hoods are plentiful and a much-appreciated feature on a snowy day—of which there are many.
 However, there aren’t too many high-speed quads.

-Backcountry and sidecountry skiing in Japan is very prominent and accessible.
+Backcountry and sidecountry skiing in Japan are very prominent and accessible.
 Most resorts have designated gates where adventurous skiers and snowboarders can leave the resort boundary to enjoy untracked powder stashes.
-If your Japan powder pursuits lay out-of-bounds, we highly recommend asking your Ski.com Mountain Vacation Specialist about hiring a professional guide to ensure safety, prevent getting lost and quickly and easily locate the best terrain and snow.
+If your Japan powder pursuits lay out-of-bounds, we highly recommend asking your Ski.com Mountain Vacation Specialist about hiring a professional guide to ensure safety, prevent getting lost, and quickly and easily locate the best terrain and snow.
 Some top excursions include exploring the stunning Mount Yōtei, the inactive stratovolcano that looms above Niseko and Rusutsu.

 Another atypical ski experience possible in Japan is night skiing.
 Most Japanese ski resorts keep the bull wheel running after the sun sets and it’s something not to be missed.
 Big fluorescent lights illuminate the slopes and allow you to see where you’re going.
-The bright lights combined with a snow storm provide an even more stunning affect.
+The bright lights combined with a snowstorm provide an even more stunning effect.
 Often, you’ll see festive Japanese locals donning glow-in-the-dark duds.

 5) What to expect in the villages